Supporting personalized career exploration with AI

 My involvement: Identified opportunity to leverage supplemental information as part of our sponsored strategy, categorized and defined existing job information based on current system, created content model based on data-informed hypotheses and Product feedback, lead experimentation strategy and scoping conversations to help validate our hypotheses, created wireframes to help guide design direction.

-Increasing engagement with Strong-match jobs
+Increasing engagement with strong-match jobs

 How we designed a full-screen takeover on mobile to help users find their next job